svelte-society/sveltesociety.dev/README.md

 # Svelte Society Website

 Welcome to Svelte Society!
-This repository hosts the main website, which serves as a central index of events, a components directory, as well as recipes and other useful resources.
+This repository hosts the main website, which serves as a central index of events, a packages directory, as well as recipes and other useful resources.

 ## Developing